 Script filename Description Mac: execute the following command in the Terminal: defaults write com.libraw-llc.FastRawViewer Prefs.AdditionalTIFFExts ".fff .yyy" Here .fff and .yyy are those extensions that you would like to be interpreted as TIFFs.
-TIFFCMYKasGray Switches on the display of CMYK-TIFF files, they will displayed in Grayscale Co ontrolling the HEIC decoder HeicDecoderDefaults The HeicDecoderDefaults script sets the standard / automatic values for the following parameters: HEICDecoderPool1Threads - the number of threads that the file decoder runs for immediate display task (by default this is 0, automatic optimization; the number sets the amount) HEICDecoderPool2Threads - the number of threads that the file decoder runs for prefetch HEICDecoderPool2Size - the number of decoders used for prefetch HEICDecoderPool3Size - the number of single-thread decoders used for decoding the preview HEICDecoderStartThreshold - the size of the queue for the prefetch/preview decoder upon which additional decoders are started.
-Controlling th e Filmstrip/Thumbnails panels behavior EnableUnknown DrivesMonitoring Turns on/off the monitoring of any changes in the current folder on: DisableUnknown DrivesMonitoring Media (disks), whose type cannot be recognized by FastRawVewer (for example, RamDrive) EnableAllDrivesMonitoring DisableAllDrivesMonitoring Media, which are recognized by FastRawViewer (CDROM, Floppy disks), but for which there are no separate settings in the Preferences (it is there only for Removable Media and for network volumes).
+TIFFCMYKasGray Switches on the display of CMYK-TIFF files, they will displayed in Grayscale C ontrolling the HEIC decoder HeicDecoderDefaults The HeicDecoderDefaults script sets the standard / automatic values for the following parameters: HEICDecoderPool1Threads - the number of threads that the file decoder runs for immediate display task (by default this is 0, automatic optimization; the number sets the amount) HEICDecoderPool2Threads - the number of threads that the file decoder runs for prefetch HEICDecoderPool2Size - the number of decoders used for prefetch HEICDecoderPool3Size - the number of single-thread decoders used for decoding the preview HEICDecoderStartThreshold - the size of the queue for the prefetch/preview decoder upon which additional decoders are started.
+Controlling the e Filmstrip/Thumbnails panels behavior EnableUnknown DrivesMonitoring Turns on/off the monitoring of any changes in the current folder on: DisableUnknown DrivesMonitoring Media (disks), whose type cannot be recognized by FastRawVewer (for example, RamDrive) EnableAllDrivesMonitoring DisableAllDrivesMonitoring Media, which are recognized by FastRawViewer (CDROM, Floppy disks), but for which there are no separate settings in the Preferences (it is there only for Removable Media and for network volumes).
 FilmstripCenterOn FolderUpdate NoFilmstripCenterOn FolderUpdate Turns on (default)/off the centering of the highlighted Filmstrip element when changing the contents of the current folder.

 Script filename Description RoundedThumbnails SquareThumbnails Turns on/off the rounded corners for the Thumbnails in the Grid/Filmstrip.
 RefreshFolderAfterProgramRun Intended for more flexible processing of a situation where an external program creates files and you want those files to be either visible or invisible to FastRawViewer.
-Values: • 0 (set by the RefreshFolderAfterProgramRunDefault script) - before launching an external program, the refresh of the current folder (triggered by the signal "the content is changed" emitted by the operational system) is suspended for triple the time set in Preferences - Performance - Check for folder updates each This is default and legacy behavior. • 1 (set by the RefreshFolderAfterProgramRunSoft script) - there is no suspension of the current folder refresh; if the launched external program created a file, FastRawViewer will detect it without any extra delay (without Forced folder refresh).
-If this file is being generated slowly, FastRawViewer will attempt to track the process, based on the changes in the file size and to delay opening this file while it is still growing, but this is hard to guarantee. • 2 (set by the RefreshFolderAfterProgramRunForced script) - using the time set in Check for folder updates each, FastRawViewer will force a re-read of the current folder.
+Values: O (set by the RefreshFolderAfterProgramRunDefault script) - before launching an external program, the refresh of the current folder (triggered by the signal "the content is changed" emitted by the operational system) is suspended for triple the time set in Preferences - Performance - Check for folder updates each This is default and legacy behavior.
+1 (set by the RefreshFolderAfterProgramRunSoft) script) - there is no suspension of the current folder refresh; if the launched external program created a file, FastRawViewer will detect it without any extra delay (without Forced folder refresh).
+If this file is being generated slowly, FastRawViewer will attempt to track the process, based on the changes in the file size and to delay opening this file while it is still growing, but this is hard to guarantee.
+2 (set by the RefreshFolderAfterProgramRunForced script) - using the time set in Check for folder updates each, FastRawViewer will force a re-read of the current folder.
 3 (no prepared script) - the combination of methods 1 and 2.
 WheelScrollDefault Sets the default mouse wheel scroll step for all scrolling lists (folders, thumbnails in Filmstrip and Grid View, EXIF table).
 If one wants to increase/decrease the contrast - copy the script, and edit it (change the default value to wheel step needed) and run it.
-FilmstripLegacyOpenDelay FilmstripNoOpenDelay File selected by Filmstrip panel navigation may not be opened immediately.
+FilmstripDefaultOpenDelay File selected by Filmstrip panel navigation is not opened immediately.
 This delay allows arrow keys Filmstrip navigation without CPU/disk overload (not every intermediate file will be opened).
-Starting from FastRawViewer 2.0.6: default is no delay.
-To set delay: copy the FilmstripLegacyOpenDelay script, edit it to set required value (in milliseconds) and apply.
+Default delay is 30 milliseconds.
+If one wants to increase/decrease this delay - copy the script and edit it.